decentralized-identity/didcomm.org/gossyp/README.md

 }
 ```

-When Carol receives this, she can now build a transcript that matches Bob's, and respond with an ACK that includes a `gossyp` header showing that they are in sync.
+When Carol receives this, she can now build a transcript that matches Bob's, and (optionally) respond with an ACK that includes a `gossyp` header showing that they are in sync.

 ### Second check (What about Alice?)

 In our scenario, nobody is being particularly proactive about spreading knowledge of the group chat.
-Obviously this could be fixed by sending `gossyp/1.0/sync` messages proactively.
-But let's stick with the the laissez-faire approach a while longer.
+Obviously latency could be decreased by sending `gossyp/1.0/sync` messages proactively &mdash; and some protocols built on gossyp may do exactly that.
+But let's stick with the laissez-faire approach a while longer.
 Suppose at some subsequent time, Alice and Carol have a direct interaction (e.g., about collecting signatures).
 Maybe Carol sends a non-gossyp message to Alice, but it has this header on it:

 ```jsonc
   "gossyp": [